top of page

 Frontal View Analysis

-The frontal view revealed excessive nostril show, rightward deviation of the nasal tip, and visible scarring from previous inflammation.
+The frontal view showed excessive nostril exposure, rightward deviation of the nasal tip, and visible scarring from previous inflammation.

 • Scar tissue on the left nasal tip